rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 15

 When working in an environment that does command completion or tooltips, one can see the available methods quite easily.
-Here's a sample screenshot from within Mark Hammond's PythonWin environment:
+Here's a sample screenshot from within the Jupyter notebook:

 .. image:: images/picture_6.png